Glossary of Blackjack Terms & Rules

 We are running out of fillers.
 A Quarter of a Rind of lemon to go with that dirty martini?

 S is for…

-Stiff: A common term to refer to a hand where the possibility to exceed 21 on the next ‘hit’ exists, ie 12,13,14,15 or 16.
-You won’t see this term often in online blackjack, but can make you sounds knowledgable with your friends and family when playing at home.
+Stiff: A common term to refer to a hand where the possibility to exceed 21 on the next ‘hit’ exists, i.e. 12,13,14,15 or 16.
+You won’t see this term often in online Blackjack, but it can make you sound knowledgable with your friends and family when playing at home.

 Surrender: Also see ‘late’ and ‘early’ surrender, but this just means that you abandon your hand and recover half of your initial bet.

 Upcard: the dealer’s card, which you can see.